 Although you are reading this, you are likely wearing the mask of the writer.
 You are approaching this text with the question “how can this help me write better stories?”.

 The biggest decisions in your life show the mask you’re wearing.

 When I decided to move to a different suburb, I wore the mask of the father, because I wanted my son to be able to walk to school.

 These days, my writer’s mask is important enough to get me out of bed earlier than normal, and write before doing anything else.

-Masks define our relationship with the world.
+Masks and metaphors define our relationship with the world.

 Joseph Campbell asked: what myth do you live by?
 Once you’ve picked, your myth comes with a mask.

 To live by a myth, you abide by its laws, and you act out its rituals.
 That’s the mask, right there.

 But if the mask is just a metaphor, how does the world know which one we’re wearing?